zanemrazekcs/public-inventory-tool/README.md

 ### When making any changes to the app

+The server code is located in the server folder's server.js file.

+The client code's starts in the client folder's index.js file which renders the App.js component which begins to render a plethora of components which arestored in the components folder.

 1. Comment the following code out of server.js (located within the server folder), upon doing so the front end will no longer be run on port 3001.
     ```JavaScript
         //used to run the create-react-app build (the client folder's contents). src: https://create-react-app.dev/docs/deployment/#other-solutions